warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/warden-protocol-modules/x-async.md

 ## ABCI lifecycle

-The diagram below represents the application blockchain interface (ABCI) lifecyle:
+The [ABCI](https://docs.cometbft.com/v1.0/spec/abci/) (Application Blockchain Interface) lifecycle includes these steps:

+1. If the validator is the proposer for the next block, it fetches results from the [Prophet](#prophet) and includes them in a special transaction at the beginning of the block proposal.
+2. All validators, even non-proposers, broadcast their votes on existing [Futures](#future) as [vote extensions](https://docs.cosmos.network/main/build/abci/vote-extensions).
+3. When the proposal is processed (for example, the block is finalized), all new results and new votes are persisted in the blockchain storage.

 ![image.png](../../../static/img/x-async-2.png)

-From the point of view of a node, the following happens:

-1. If the validator is the proposer for the next block, it fetches results from the [Prophet](#prophet) and includes them in a special transaction at the beginning of the block proposal.
-2. All validators, even non-proposers, broadcast their votes on existing [Futures](#future) as vote extensions.
-3. When the proposal is processed (for example, the block is finalized), all the new results and new votes are persisted in the blockchain storage.

-## Sequence diagram (?)

-This diagram shows... (?)
+## Future execution flow

+Future execution includes the following steps, as shown in the diagram below:

+1. A user (Alice) inserts a new [Future](#future) with a handler (`MathHandler`) and an input (`2+4`).
+2. Node 1 asynchronously executes the Future.
+3. When Node 1 is elected as the proposer for a block (H+N), it inserts the result (`6`) to be recorded.
+4. Node 2 notices the new result for the Future and invokes its handler (`MathHandler`) to verify the result.
+5. The verification is be broadcasted as vote extensions and eventually recorded at height H+N+M+1 since [vote extensions](https://docs.cosmos.network/main/build/abci/vote-extensions) are committed to the state only in the next block.

 ```mermaid
 sequenceDiagram